SebasBarrera/valle-temperatures/README.md

 ## Software Requirements Specifications

-These are our <a href="https://github.com/SebasBarrera/valle-temperatures/blob/master/docs/RFS.docx">Functional Requirements</a> for this project
+Here we have our <a href="https://github.com/SebasBarrera/valle-temperatures/blob/master/docs/RFS.docx">Engineering Method</a> for this project
+In this document you can find :
+* The problem identification
+* Collection of the necessary information
+* Search for creative solutions
+* Transition from formulation of ideas to preliminary designs
+* Evaluation and selection of the best solution
+* Functional requirements

 ## Video